All Episodes

 You want some details?

-Napolitano said the executive order is still being drafted in the interagency process and is close to completion, depending on a few issues that need to be resolved at the highest levels.
+At a Senate Homeland Security and Governmental Affairs Committee hearing, Big Sis, Napolitano said the executive order is still being drafted in the interagency process and is close to completion, depending on a few issues that need to be resolved at the highest levels.

-Says here that the White House began to explore an executive order last month after Republicans blocked the bill.
+It says here that the White House began to explore an executive order last month after Republicans blocked the bill.

-We're not gonna do that.
+We're not going to do that.

 So Obama said, okay, hell with you guys.

-So we'll just we'll just uh bypass you.
+We'll just bypass you.

-Obama is is again set to bypass Congress, which has rejected any attempt to pass this kind of legislation.
+Obama is again set to bypass Congress, which has rejected any attempt to pass this kind of legislation.

 Critics argued the program would serve as a backdoor for regulatory agencies to force companies to meet new security demands.